rmsk2/moreorless/readme.md

 # Other limitations

+- In order to spare me the pain to consider a gazillion edge and corner cases I have for the moment decided to split cut, copy and pasting data from and into the document into two different sets of commands.
+There is one set of commands that can be used to copy and paste simple text **but not full lines**.
+These commands can be accessed through the usual `Ctrl+c`, `Ctrl+x` and `Ctrl+v`.
+If you want to copy blocks of code or text which only consist of **of full lines** you can use `Foenix+c`, `Foenix+x` and `Foenix+v` for that purpose.
 - The maximum line length is 224 characters.
 Any file with lines longer than that will not be loaded
 - All characters which appear in columns 81 or higher are clipped, i.e. there is currently no horizontal scrolling.
 Additonally `moreorless` does not allow to add characters to lines which are already longer than 80 characters but